charlieMonroe/libobjc-kern/README.md

 Note that the runtime automatically restores default hooks when you unload a module that implements these hooks.

+### Freeing memory from `*_copy*` functions

+There are some functions in the runtime that return allocated memory that you are responsible for freeing afterwards, for example `class_copyIvarList`.

+You must release it using the standard `free` function - the question is which kind.
+These kinds are described in `kernobjc/types.h` (at very the bottom) - the types are quite obvious.

 ### ObjC in Kernel (Considerations)

+Obviously, being in kernel, it is important to know about when the runtime performs some allocations, or locking.

+The runtime usually doesn't perform any allocations or locking when sending messages to objects.
+The only time that any allocations or locking is performed is when the very first message is sent to that particular object or class.
+At this point, class initialization is performed - the class is locked and the dispatch table is allocated and installed onto the class.

+To force the class initialization on module load, simply implement a `+load` method on the class - the runtime will then immediately send the `+load` message to the class, thus forcing initialization.

+Another point where any locking or allocations are performed is the `@synchronize` statement (or calling `objc_sync_enter`), which uses associated objects, which are implemented just like in GNUstep runtime by creating a fake class and installing a lock on there.
+This also means that associated objects can perform allocations and use some locks.

 ### Porting